TheBreakfastClub/CIS467/gameManifesto.md

   * Where the pixelation items are to be located
     * pixelation items are to be blocked off until Hero has what is required to access them.
 How they are blocked TBD.
   * Also contains the Milk and Egg items.
-  * Visual Style: TBD
+  * Visual Style: Temple of Time-ish
   * Pixelation Levels: low, medium, high.
-  * Algorithm: TBD
+  * Algorithm: Average
-  * Designed By: TBD
+  * Designed By: Thomas
 * Flour Level
   * level that contains the Flour item.
   * description of which TBD
   * Visual Style: TBD
-  * Pixelation Levels: Low
+  * Pixelation Levels: low & after completion medium
-  * Algorithm: Average
+  * Algorithm: TBD
   * Designed by: Michelle
-* Butter Level
+* Sugar Level
-  * level that contains the Butter item.
+  * level that contains the Sugar item.
-  * description of which TBD
+  * I want there to be a lot of shifting parts.
+This will have to have enemies.
-  * Visual Style: TBD
+  * Visual Style: Think colorful crystals.
-  * Pixelation Levels: TBD
+  * Pixelation Levels: low, medium & after completion high.
-  * Algorithm: TBD
+  * Algorithm: Averaging
-  * Designed by: TBD
+  * Designed by: Thomas
 * Baking Soda Level
   * level that contains the Baking Soda item.
   * description of which TBD
   * Visual Style: TBD
   * Pixelation Levels: TBD
-  * Algorithm: TBD
+  * Algorithm: Zooming Algorithm.
-  * Designed by: TBD
+  * Designed by: Thomas
-* Sugar Level
+* Butter Level
-  * level that contains the Sugar item.
+  * level that contains the Butter item.
   * description of which TBD
   * Visual Style: TBD
   * Pixelation Levels: TBD
   * Algorithm: TBD
-  * Designed by: TBD
+  * Designed by: Michelle

 ## Map